tkteun/PowerShell-Docs.nl-nl/reference/docs-conceptual/developer/format/loading-and-exporting-formatting-data.md

 ## <a name="exporting-format-data"></a>Indelings gegevens exporteren

-Voeg hier de hoofd tekst van de sectie in.
+Voeg hier het hoofdgedeelte van de sectie in.